 For somebody living with Dementia, you may think that making a cup of tea is possibly a risky venture, but always putting safety first denies that person the right of choice and self-determination, which can lead to a loss of self-esteem, increased dependence, and does not support the principles of person-centred care.

-At Gibraltar Nursing Home, one of twelve care homes run by the Evolve Care Group, they specialise in both retirement homes and in offering person-centred care for people living with dementia.
+At our Monmouth Nursing Home in Gibraltar, one of twelve care homes run by the Evolve Care Group, they specialize in both retirement homes and in offering person-centred care for people living with dementia.
 Part of this is using positive risk acceptance as part of that care.

 Visitors could be forgiven for thinking the Home is more like a boutique hotel than a care organisation yet 10% of the home’s residents live with dementia.
 There is a restaurant, cinema, library, beauty salon, hydro-therapy pool and internet café, all set within the heart of breath-taking Welsh scenery.

 They do things a little differently at Gibraltar, compared to more traditional care homes.
 For instance, they call their residents, family members, and have a no uniform policy which has a positive effect on the dynamics in each home.